 - initiate an investigation as outlined in the following paragraph.

-A complaining party may withdraw his/her complaint at any time during the above-outlined process by contacting the Office of the Vice President for Academic Affairs and Provost in writing or electronically.
+A complaining party may withdraw their complaint at any time during the above outlined process by contacting the Office of the Executive Vice President for Academic Affairs and Provost in writing or electronically.

 For students receiving VA education benefits, any complaint against the school should be routed through the VA GI Bill Feedback System by going to the following link: http://www.benefits.va.gov/GIBILL/Feedback.asp.
 The VA will then follow up through the appropriate channels to investigate the complaint and resolve it satisfactorily.